A food addiction is eating more food than you actually need and usually masks an underlying emotional problem.

-This may include stress, anxiety, depression, low self-esteem and unemployment.
+This may include things like stress, anxiety, depression, low self-esteem and unemployment.

-Therapy aims to identify the triggers and work with the client to overcome the issue using scientifically based tools and techniques.
+Therapy & counselling aims to identify the triggers and work with the client to overcome the issue using scientifically based tools and techniques.

 Together, the sufferer and therapist can begin to rebuild their self-esteem and improve well-being.